Choosing An Inrush Current Limiter To Preserve Your DC Motor

 - Instantaneous input power equals input voltage multiplied by the inrush current.

-STEP THREE: Calculation to determine the maximum desired current
+STEP THREE: Calculation to determine the minimum zero-power resistance

 This calculation is performed to determine the minimum resistance needed to keep the motor from failing due to DC inrush current.
 The goal: Reduce the DC inrush current by 50%.